Apple iPhone 13, inflation data and Blinken Afghanistan audition for the week in the lead | ExBulletin

 In addition, the NFIB Small Business Optimism Index will be released.

 Michael Jordan-backed sports betting data provider Sportradar will also launch a series of initial public offerings this week.
-According to Sportradar IPO prospectus, the company sells 19 million shares for between $ 25 and $ 28 per share and will trade under the ticker symbol SRAD on the Nasdaq.
+According to Sports radar ”s IPO prospectus, the company sells 19 million shares to $ 25 to $ 28 per share, and will trade under the ticker symbol SRAD on the Nasdaq.
 Eldridge Industries and hedge fund Radcliff Management have agreed to buy $ 159 million of Sportradar shares, according to the filing notes.

 Apple’s highly anticipated “California Streaming” event will also be streamed live from Apple Park Tuesday.
 The event, which kicks off at 10 a.m.
 PT, is expected to reveal the new iPhone 13 and Apple Watch Series 7.